Editor’s Note: This story was first published in September and has been updated.

 There are answers to more complex questions on the website of the US Citizenship and Immigration Services.
 The Department of Homeland Security has also posted answers to a list of questions about its plans to rescind the program.

 Correction: An earlier version of this story listed incorrect figures for the number of people approved for the DACA program and the number of renewals over the life of the program.
-As of March 31, 2017, 787,580 people have been approved for the program since it began and nearly 800,000 renewals have been approved over the life of the program.
+As of June 30, 2017, 793,026 people had been approved for the program since it began and nearly 900,000 renewals had been approved over the life of the program.